digital-asset/daml/docs/source/app-dev/index.rst

 - **The Java bindings**: a library to help you write idiomatic applications using the Ledger API in Java.

   :doc:`Read the documentation for the Java bindings </app-dev/bindings-java/index>`
-- **The experimental node.js bindings**: a library to help you write idiomatic applications using the Ledger API in JavaScript.
+- **The experimental Node.js bindings**: a library to help you write idiomatic applications using the Ledger API in JavaScript.

-  :doc:`Read the documentation for the node.js </app-dev/bindings-js/index>`
+  :doc:`Read the documentation for the Node.js </app-dev/bindings-js/index>`
-- **The underlying gRPC API**: if you want to write an application for the ledger API in other languages, you'll need to use `gRPC <https://grpc.io>`__ directly.
+- **The underlying gRPC API**: if you want to interact with the ledger API from other languages, you'll need to use `gRPC <https://grpc.io>`__ directly.

   :doc:`Read the documentation for the gRPC API </app-dev/grpc/index>`
-- **The application architecture guide**: this documentation gives high-level guidance on how to build your application.
+- **The application architecture guide**: this documentation gives high-level guidance on designing DAML Ledger applications.

   :doc:`Read the application architecture guide </app-dev/app-arch>`

 What's in the Ledger API
 ************************

-No matter how you're accessing it (Java bindings, node.js bindings, or gRPC), the Ledger API exposes the same services:
+No matter how you're accessing it (Java bindings, Node.js bindings, or gRPC), the Ledger API exposes the same services:

 - Submitting commands to the ledger

-  - Use the **command submission service** to submit commands (create a contract or exercise a choice) to the ledger.
+  - Use the :ref:`command submission service <command-submission-service>` to submit commands (create a contract or exercise a choice) to the ledger.
-  - Use the **command completion service** to track the status of submitted commands.
+  - Use the :ref:`command completion service <command-completion-service>` to track the status of submitted commands.
-  - Use the **command service** for a convenient service that wraps both of the above.
+  - Use the :ref:`command service <command-service>` for a convenient service that combines the command submission and completion services.
 - Reading from the ledger

-  - Use the **transaction service** to retrieve transactions of events (contracts created and contracts archived) from the ledger.
+  - Use the :ref:`transaction service <transaction-service>` to stream committed transactions and the resulting events (choices exercised, and contracts created or archived), and to look up transactions.
-  - Use the **active contract service** to quickly bootstrap an application with active contracts.
-It means you don't need to read from the beginning of the ledger or process create events for contracts that have already been archived.
+  - Use the :ref:`active contract service <active-contract-service>` to quickly bootstrap an application with the currently active contracts.
+It saves you the work to process the ledger from the beginning to obtain its current state.
 - Utility services

-  - Use the **package service** to query the DAML packages deployed to the ledger.
+  - Use the :ref:`package service <package-service>` to query the DAML packages deployed to the ledger.
-  - Use the **ledger identity service** to retrieve the Ledger ID of the ledger the application is connected to.
+  - Use the :ref:`ledger identity service <ledger-identity-service>` to retrieve the Ledger ID of the ledger the application is connected to.
-  - Use the **ledger configuration service** to retrieve some dynamic properties of the ledger, like minimum and maximum TTL for commands.
+  - Use the :ref:`ledger configuration service <ledger-configuration-service>` to retrieve some dynamic properties of the ledger, like minimum and maximum TTL for commands.
+- Testing services (on Sandbox only, *not* for production ledgers)
-  - Use the **time service** to obtain the time as known by the ledger server.
+  - Use the :ref:`time service <time-service>` to obtain the time as known by the ledger.
+  - Use the :ref:`reset service <reset-service>` to reset the ledger state, as a quicker alternative to restarting the whole ledger application.

 For full information on the services see :doc:`/app-dev/services`.